-In addition to our clinical candidates, we are progressing a preclinical pipeline with two programs currently in advanced discovery stage.
-Our preclinical programs apply our medicinal chemistry and ion channel expertise combined with our in-depth understanding of target activity to clinically validated mechanisms of action.
+In addition to our clinical candidates, we are progressing a preclinical pipeline with two programs currently in discovery stages.
+Our preclinical programs apply our medicinal chemistry and biology expertise combined with our in-depth understanding of drug discovery and development processes to develop novel product candidates based on clinically validated mechanisms of action.

 Our lead preclinical program is a Kv7.2/3 potassium channel opener.
-This mechanism has been validated through regulatory approvals of first generation Kv7.2/3 openers for the treatment of epilepsy and pain (ezogabine and flupirtine).
+Kv7.2/3 has been clinically validated as a therapeutic target for both epilepsy and pain.
+The first generation Kv7 channel opener, ezogabine (Potiga), was approved for refractory FOS in 2011 in both the United States and in Europe (where it was known as retigabine, or Trobalt).
+Flupirtine (Katadolon) was another first generation Kv7 channel opener that demonstrated clinical validation and has been used in Europe as a treatment for pain since the 1980s.
 These molecules showed clinical efficacy but subsequently had to be withdrawn from the market due to safety issues.
 We are developing an NCE that harnesses the efficacy of the Kv7.2/3 channel mechanism while attempting to improve the safety and tolerability relative to earlier molecules, based on our insights into the mechanisms of toxicity.
 We expect to nominate a clinical candidate in the second half of 2021.
-We are also developing a next-generation non-sedating anxiolytic based upon a clinically validated mechanism and expect to nominate a clinical candidate in 2022.